computorg/computorg.github.io/_pages/submit.md

 <div class="info-block">
     <div class="info-block-header">Warning!</div>
      <div class="info-block-body">
-	 <p>To start writing your own contribution, <em>do not start from scratch!!</em> You must clone the github repositories associated with one of the following templates.
+	 <p>To start writing your own contribution, <em>do not start from scratch!!</em> You must clone the github repository associated with one of the following templates.
 Then, rename it an share it on your own github account.</p>
     </div>
 </div>